Bankruptcy by ASM Law, PC

 Learn More About the Types of Bankruptcy Filings Available To You

 To determine eligibility for Chapter 7, calculate your monthly income against the median income for families of comparable size.
 Current monthly income is generally one’s average income during the six months before filing for bankruptcy.
-If income is less than the median, the law presumes you’re eligible for Chapter 7.
-This assumes you fulfill the additional criteria.
+If your income falls below the median, Chapter 7 eligibility is typically presumed by law.
+However, meeting additional criteria is also necessary for qualification.
 However, when income is higher than the median you’ll have to pass a means test to proceed with Chapter 7.

 People earning a substantial income or who wish to shield their property will typically file for Chapter 13.
 In an exchange for debt relief, these filers may pay discretionary income to creditors in a three to five year payment plan.